 Grade 6 in GCSE economics (if taken), maths and English language.
-Economics cannot be taken in conjunction with business

 The course encompasses three main components: microeconomics, macroeconomics and globalisation/trade and development.
 You will develop an understanding of economic concepts and theories, problems and economic institutions that affect everyday life.
 You will learn about the roles of the key players in any economy - the firm, the consumer and the government.
 You will develop a critical approach to economic models as well as the strategies used to solve some of the current economic problems in the UK.
 All students will develop analytical skills in selecting, interpreting and using data from a range of sources.